Staffordshire Widow Receives Out Of Court Settlement But Wants Hospital To Admit Failings

 The angered relatives of the 61-year-old say that the damage to his bowel happened during the operation but the hospital has denied any liability.
 The family initially believed that the man had died because of an instrument which had burst his bowel but an inquest revealed that his death occurred because of a build-up of pressure on his bowel, ruling out the family’s original suspicions.

-The man’s wife, still believes that hospital made the error which ultimately caused her husband’s death.
+The man’s wife, still believes that the hospital made the error which ultimately caused her husband’s death.
 She believes that the injury occurred while her husband was in the care of the hospital even though medical staff at the time suggested his injury happened before he arrived at the hospital.

 The man’s daughter says she regrets advising her dad to go into hospital.
 She says she highlighted the pending public enquiry into the hospital as a means of convincing him he would be okay.
 She felt that the hospital would surely be responding positively to negative reports about its patient care.